flyinglightspeck/aruco-pose-estimation/README.md

-# Position
+# Position Estimation Using Markers and Raspberry Pi Camera
+This repository contains modules to compute position of a marker or multiple markers using a camera and Raspberry Pi.
+It includes utilities to capture images, calibrate cameras, and summarize collected data.
+The position estimation module supports variety of fiducial marker libraries, including ArUco, AprilTag, STag, abd custom 4-point marker (4 bright markers arranged in 3d with a dark background).

-This software is partially base on [this repository](https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python).
+Some modules of this software is partially base on [this repository](https://github.com/GSNCodes/ArUCo-Markers-Pose-Estimation-Generation-Python).

 # Requirements
 - Raspberry Pi (tested on Raspberry Pi 5) with Raspberry Pi OS (bookworm) installed